Documentation · Cross-domain tracking

 The handoff token is an 8-character truncation of SHA-256(visitor_id + ':' + current-minute-epoch + ':' + website_secret).
 Eight characters of hex = 32 bits = roughly 4 billion possible tokens.
 Combined with the 6-minute rolling TTL window (current minute + previous 5), forging a single accepted token requires on the order of 1014 attempts per hour — far above any realistic threat for an analytics pixel.

-The secret is per-website, stored in pixel_websites.hmac_secret, and rotated whenever the merchant rotates their pixel website (re-issuing a new website_id).
-The destination pixel fetches the same secret via the workspace-scoped pixel-config endpoint at boot time, so origin and destination always agree on the canonical value.
+The secret is the per-site signing secret that authenticates your pixel — one secret per website, rotated automatically whenever you reset your site's tracking credentials.
+The destination pixel fetches the same secret from your account's pixel configuration at boot time, so origin and destination always agree on the canonical value.

 Why 8 chars and not 64?